The contribution of supermassive black holes in stripped nuclei to the supermassive black hole population of UCDs and galaxy clusters: Methods

 A stripped nucleus is formed in a merger if the following conditions are satisfied:

-\begin{enumerate} \item The mass ratio between the merged galaxies is < 1/4.
-In a minor merger, only the less massive galaxy will be disrupted and could therefore leave behind a stripped nucleus \citep{Qu2017}. \item The stripped nucleus has been orbiting the more massive galaxy after the merger for a time shorter than its dynamical friction timescale, which is calculated using equation 7-26 from \citet{Binney1987}, modified with an eccentricity function as defined in Appendix B of \citet{Lacey1993}. \end{enumerate}
+\begin{enumerate} \item The stellar mass ratio between the merged galaxies is < 1/4.
+In a minor merger, only the less massive galaxy is disrupted and could therefore leave behind a stripped nucleus \citep{Qu2017}. \item The stripped nucleus has been orbiting the more massive galaxy after the merger for a time shorter than its dynamical friction timescale, which is calculated using equation 7-26 from \citet{Binney1987}, modified with an eccentricity function as defined in Appendix B of \citet{Lacey1993}. \end{enumerate} Galaxies selected had stellar masses greater than \mbox{10\textsuperscript{7}~\(\textup{M}_\odot\)}, as this mass approaches the lower limit at which galaxies can be defined in the EAGLE simulation.

+At this limit, galaxies may be resolved by fewer than 10 stellar particles.
+However, orbits are determined by the dark matter halo, which is resolved by as many as \mbox{$\approx$}1000 particles at this mass.
+Note also that the number of low mass galaxies in EAGLE is calibrated to match observations \mbox{\citep{Schaye2015}}.
+For further discussion, see the Caveats section of Paper I.

+Note also that since the merger tree consists of 29 snapshots, the time at which galaxy mergers occur is not precisely resolved.
+The time between snapshots is \mbox{$\approx$0.5 Gyr at z $>\approx$ 1.5} (where most UCD formation is happening) and \mbox{$\approx$1 Gyr at z $<$ 0.5 \citep{McAlpine2016}}.
+Galaxies are disrupted on timescales of several Gyrs \mbox{\citep{Bekki2003, Pfeffer2013}}, and since we usually only need to know whether a galaxy has been disrupted a timescale uncertainty of \mbox{$\pm$ 0.5 Gyr} is not significant.

-The number of nucleated galaxies was estimated from Figure 2 of \citet{Sanchez2019}.
-Nuclei mass estimates were based on Figure 9 of \citet{Sanchez2019}, which plots the ratio of nuclear star cluster to galaxy mass as a function of galaxy stellar mass.
+The fraction of nucleated galaxies was estimated from Figure 2 of \mbox{\citet{Sanchez2019}}, which used imaging data from the Next Generation Virgo Cluster Survey to study the properties of nuclei using 400 Virgo Cluster galaxies.
+Nuclei mass estimates were based on Figure 9 of \mbox{\citet{Sanchez2019}}, which plots the ratio of nuclear star cluster to galaxy mass as a function of galaxy stellar mass.
+The stripped nucleus is tracked based on the location of the most bound particle at z=0.

 Galaxies in the EAGLE simulation may exhibit unstable behaviour during merger \citep{Qu2017}.
 Occasionally two merging galaxies will appear to swap masses between snapshots.
 This is due to the \textsc{subfind} \citep{Springel2001, Dolag2009} routine identifying particles attached to the central galaxy as instead being attached to the progenitor galaxy.
 Less than 5 per cent of merging galaxies exhibit this behaviour, but it can lead to an overestimation of stripped nuclei masses and numbers.
-To avoid this, when determining mass ratios, we take the mass ratio from the snapshot with the maximum central galaxy stellar mass in the five snapshots before merger.